SajinaPK/AWS_Learning/Solution_Architect/21_Monitoring_And_Audit/CloudWatch.md

 # CloudWatch

+- Monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers
+- Provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health
+-

 - **CloudWatch Metrics**
     - CloudWatch provides metrics for **every** services in AWS.
     - **Metric** is a variable to monitor (for EC2 instance: CPUUtilization, NetworkIn..)